An introduction to community justice

 - Place matters: Justice activities tailor to the needs of specific populations and places

-Community justice brings together social justice with criminal justice, and is rooted in social welfare, community development, and restorative justice, and founded on fundamental human rights.
+And finally, community justice brings together social justice with criminal justice, and is rooted in social welfare, community development, and restorative justice, and founded on fundamental human rights.

 Community justice focuses on ‘places not just cases’.
 That is, it takes into account the many issues and conditions that to lead, exacerbate, or stem from crime and harmful behaviour, such as poor schooling, low health care, poor employment opportunities, neglected or non-existent leisure time opportunities and facilities, family dysfunction, poverty, wide-spread, chronic substance abuse, and other social malaise.